dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 ![upload-image]({{ "/assets/img/uops-cache-miss-gran/partial-hits-uops.png" | relative_url }})

-The result is kind of surprising, isn't it?
+It is kind of surprising, isn't it?
 We clearely have a partial hit per 32-bytes region here.
 Recalling how DSB caches micro-ops the result for 17 and below might become clearer.
 Having 17 `nop`s and 1 `jmp` gives us 18 micro ops in total.
-The DSB is allowed to use at most 3 ways per 32-bytes region each of which can to hold at most 6 micro-ops.
+The DSB is allowed to use at most 3 ways per 32-bytes region each of which can hold at most 6 micro-ops.
 It allows no more then 18 micro-ops to be cached per 32-bytes region.
 And this is exactly the number we have in the experiment.

 Recalling that branches predicted to be taken require Instruction Fetch Tag lookup and combining all the experiments that have been run so far I came to the following emprical observation: